|Elliott Sound Products||Project 3A|

 The bootstrap capacitor (C5) needs to be rated for at least 25V (preferably 35V), but the other electrolytics can be any voltage you have available.
-The trimpot (VR1) should ideally be a multiturn, but an ordinary single turn pot can be used.
+The trimpot (VR1) should ideally be a multiturn, but an ordinary single turn pot can be used (but is not recommended).
 Setting the current will be a little more difficult with a single turn pot, and they are not as reliable.

-A pair of these amps will be quite happy with a 1°C/W heatsink for normal hi-fi use if the quiescent current is maintained at the minimum recommended of 20mA.
+A pair of these amps will be quite happy with a 0.5°C/W heatsink for normal hi-fi use if the quiescent current is maintained at the minimum recommended of 20mA.
+You will probably be able to get away with a smaller heatsink if the supply voltage is reduced to ±30V, but you have to ask yourself if it's worth it.
 For higher quiescent current or if you expect to push the amp, use a larger heatsink.
 Consider using a fan if you are going to push the amp hard.
 Remember - there is no such thing as a heatsink that is too big.

 The following shows the basic measurement results ...